2023 Best Communication & Media Studies Schools in Michigan

 Read full report on Communication & Media Studies at University of Michigan - Ann Arbor

-A rank of #2 on this year’s list means Michigan State University is a great place for communication and media studies students.
+The excellent programs at Michigan State University helped the school earn the #2 place on this year’s ranking of the best communication and media studies schools in Michigan.
 Michigan State is a very large public school located in the city of East Lansing.

 After completing their degree, communications graduates from Michigan State carry an average student debtload of $27,000.
 This translates to an average monthly loan payment of $444, based on a 10-year repayment plan.